 mysql> USE database_name;

-4. Confirm the list of tables in the database.
+4. View the list of tables in the database to confirm the target table exists.

 mysql> SHOW TABLES;

-6. Confirm the table's deletion by trying to display its content.
+6. Confirm the deletion by attempting to display the table's content.

 7. Exit the database interface.